mozolin/matter-thread/PAIRING.md

 > t: 53 (CHANNELMASK), l: 6, v: 0x0004001fffe0

 As we can see, there is no tag named "APPLE_TAG_UNKNOWN" in this example!
-This tag can be also found after parsing of Home Assistant's dataset in its Thread integration.
-According to the comments inside of code of the "tlv-parser.py" script, this tag can be "seen in a dataset imported through iOS companion app"...
+This tag can also be found after parsing the Home Assistant dataset in its Thread integration.
+According to the comments inside the "tlv-parser.py" script code, this tag can be "seen in a dataset imported through iOS companion app"...

 ![](images/ha/HA-ActiveDatasetTLVs.png)